realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 ### Shallow Hierarchies

-- Keep hierarchies as flat as possible, bc deep hierarchies are difficult to understand and change.
+- Keep hierarchies as flat as possible, because deep hierarchies are difficult to understand and change.
 - If reasonable parameterized behavior can be captured in a `Role`, it is preferred over creating 2 or more classes.
   - example:
     - [Library ➤➤ PrivateLibrary with `isOrphan` flag] &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    ⬅︎ shallow is preferred